 Pancreatic Cancer : Researchers from the David Geffen School of Medicine at UCLA, US evaluated the efficacy of oral administration of quercetin in a pancreatic cancer mouse model and found that quercetin was capable of inhibiting growth of pancreatic tumors in the mouse model.
 (Eliane Angst et al, Pancreas., 2013)

 Quercetin has strong antioxidant, anti-cancer, anti-inflammatory, antiviral and antibacterial properties.
 The wide range of health benefits of quercetin can be obtained by including a variety of foods such as colored and nutrient packed fruits and vegetables as part of the diet.
 Quercetin supplements are often combined with other bioactive compounds such as Vitamin C or Bromelain to improve its absorption and potency.
-Avoid consuming quercetin supplements without the guidance of your healthcare practitioners to avoid any side-effects.
+However, excess intake of quercetin may lead to many side effects including interference with proper thyroid functioning.
+Avoid consuming quercetin supplements without the guidance of your healthcare practitioners to stay away from side-effects like thyroid dysfunction and interactions with ongoing treatments.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.